talwrii/curlfire/README.md

 The executable `cookiefire` included in this package can be used to extract the cookies from Firefox.

 # Attribution
 This code is adapted from [this Stack Exchange answer](https://superuser.com/a/1239036/653515) by [hackerb9](https://superuser.com/users/400780/hackerb9).

-# Caveats

-* Only tested on linux machines
-* Unlikely to work with windows
-* Will probably work on macs but untested (feedback welcome)

 # Usage
 ```
 # Fetch google with the cookies from the default profile
 curlfire http://www.google.com/